- What Function Does the Pancreas Serve?

 Chronic pancreatitis results from severe cases, whose clinical signs may include abdominal pain and acute inflammation of the pancreas.
 In chronic cases, those digestive enzymes may cause the dog to become very sick, even leading to septic shock.
 This is a severe situation that requires immediate veterinary care.
 Dogs with clinical signs such as abdominal pain, loss of appetite, and severe cases of pancreatic inflammation will need more care and treatment.

-Any dog of any age could wind up with a pancreatitis diagnosis after a routine blood test.
+Any dog of any age could wind up with a diagnosis of pancreatitis after a routine blood test.
 However, there are some breeds that are more prone to this condition.

 Breeds like spaniels, boxers, collies, mini schnauzers, and schnauzers are more prone to developing acute pancreatitis.
-Also, dogs that are older are more likely to acquire pancreatic-related conditions than puppies.
+Also, dogs that are older are more likely to acquire pancreatic-related conditions than puppies, such as Diabetes Mellitus.

 It is not always easy to diagnose the clinical cause of pancreatitis.
 However, there are risk factors that pancreatitis may result from more easily.
 A significant risk factor that can be a cause of pancreatitis is obesity.
 This is due to the condition of hyperlipidemia that is common in obese dogs.
 Dogs that are of the breeds more likely to get pancreatitis should be monitored closely, especially if they are obese.